krishang118/WTF1/README.md

 - Library: Includes Abu Dhabi 2021, Singapore 2019 (Undercut), Sakhir 2020.
 - Educational: Validates what the model *would* have done versus what actually happened.

+*"WTF1 impresses not because it claims to know everything, but because it knows exactly what it doesn't know."*

 ## Technical Architecture

 The system is built as a modular Python application with a Streamlit frontend; these are the main python files at play: